-can offer detailed assistance on the matter if you are interested in the conditions of taxation on individual income in China
+can offer detailed assistance on the matter if you are interested in the conditions of China income tax and related aspects.

 The level of income in China

 The parts of the expat's remuneration deemed to be taxable income by Chinese local authorities are the base salary, cash allowances, contributions to an overseas insurance scheme and incentive compensations (commissions and bonuses).
 Moreover, the taxation rate levied on taxable income depends on its total amount accumulated.
 A progressive tax system is adopted in China where the tax rate for employees progresses in seven levels from 3% to 45% whereas for entrepreneurs' income it has three levels, from 20% to 40%.

 Tax exemptions for expats (4800 RMB - Chinese currency, Renminbi) and for Chinese residents (3500 RMB) are granted from their wages.
 In addition, for each individual taxation rate, there is a quick deduction amount which will be exempted for this level of taxable income.
 Individual income tax amount in China is calculated as it follows:

 (Gross Monthly Taxable Income– 4800 RMB) * Tax Rate.

 Our attorneys in China

 can provide further details regarding China income tax

 and other useful information.
 Here is an infographic with extra details: